factsheet – balcony safety

 Fortunately, balconies can be adapted easily and inexpensively to become spaces where cats can safely enjoy outdoor time.
 Enclosed balcony access enables cats to experience the outside world safely.
 Exposure to fresh air and sunshine, breezes and scents, and neighbourhood sights and noises are all psychologically beneficial for feline health.

 Balcony cat-nets are a simple and highly effective choice when installed from floor to rooftop.
-A range of netting products is available through secureakat.com.au and catnets.com.au, with both commercial installation and DIY options.
+A range of netting products are available through secureakat.com.au and catnets.com.au, with both commercial installation and DIY options.
 Specially designed cat safety nets are UV and chew resistant.
 Transparent versions are available to comply with building regulations and keep balconies looking tidy without obstructing views.
 Commercial cat enclosures are also available through catmax.com.au and catnip.com.au.
 Options range from enclosed tunnels to multi-level cat complexes.

 Enjoy turning your balcony into a safe, enriched environment for your cat and a visually beautiful space where you can happily relax together.